 On a warm, sunny day try turning your car off, cracking your windows and sitting there.
 It will only be a few short minutes before it becomes unbearable.
 Imagine how your helpless pet will feel.
-On an 85-degree day, for example, the temperature inside a car with the windows cracked can reach 102 degrees within only ten minutes.
+On an 85-degree day, for example, the temperature inside a car with the windows cracked can reach 102 degrees within only 10 minutes.
 After 30 minutes, the temperature will reach 120 degrees.
 At 110 degrees, pets are in danger of heatstroke.
 On hot and humid days, the temperature in a car parked in direct sunlight can rise more than 30 degrees per minute, and quickly become lethal.

 Stanford University School of Medicine conducted a study to measure the temperature rise inside a parked car on sunny days with highs ranging from 72 to 96 degrees F. Their results showed that a car's interior can heat up by an average of 40 degrees F within an hour, regardless of ambient temperature.
-Ambient temperature doesn't matter, it's whether it's sunny out.
+Ambient temperature doesn't matter - it's whether it's sunny out.
 Eighty percent of the temperature rise occurred within the first half hour.
 Even on a relatively cool day, the temperature inside a parked car can quickly spike to life-threatening levels if the sun is out.

-Further, the researchers noted that much like the sun warms a greenhouse in winter; it also warms a parked car on cool days.
+Further, the researchers noted that much like the sun warms a greenhouse in winter, it also warms a parked car on cool days.
 In both cases, the sun heats up a mass of air trapped under glass.
 Precautions such as cracking a window or running the air conditioner prior to parking the car were found to be inadequate.

 Dogs are designed to conserve heat.
 Their sweat glands, which exist on their nose and the pads of their feet, are inadequate for cooling during hot days.
-Panting and drinking water helps cool them, but if they only have hot air to breathe, dogs can suffer brain and organ damage after just 15 minutes.
+Panting and drinking water help to cool them, but if they only have hot air to breathe, dogs can suffer brain and organ damage after just 15 minutes.
 Short-nosed breeds, young pets, seniors or pets with weight, respiratory, cardiovascular or other health problems are especially susceptible to heat-related stress.

 Signs of heat stress include: heavy panting, glazed eyes, a rapid pulse, unsteadiness, a staggering gait, vomiting or a deep red or purple tongue.
-If a pet becomes overheated, immediately lowering their body temperature is a must.
+If a pet becomes overheated, immediately lowering his body temperature is a must.